SENIOR SCHOOL OVERVIEW

 To engage in the academic study of religious traditions and non-religious, philosophical traditions thoughtfully and respectfully.To contribute to the moral development of students through the study of ethics.To add to the holistic development of the students of Alexandra College by encouraging respect and open-mindedness.To uphold the Church of Ireland ethos of the school while partaking in dynamic conversation with and consideration of other faith and non-faith traditions.

-5th & 6th Year – 2 double periods and 1 single period per week.
+5th & 6th Year (Leaving Certificate) – 2 double periods and 1 single period per week.

 One Religious Education room in the main school building.